Funding: NIAAA P50AA005595

 ARG researchers Thomas K. Greenfield, Katherine Karriker-Jaffe, Lauren Kaplan and William C. Kerr along with Sharon C. Wilsnack of the University of North Dakota recently published work that assessed data from four National Alcohol Surveys to look at depression and alcohol's harms to others (AHTO) such as difficulties with family, finances, assault and vandalism.
 Study authors found a significant upward trend from 2000 to 2015 for financial troubles from others drinkers.
 In 2015, depression …[Read more]

-Since the National Alcohol Survey (NAS) first launched in 1964, ARG researchers have sought to increase its impact by developing a more robust and relevant tool with which to look at the nation’s alcohol consumption.
+Since the National Alcohol Survey (NAS) first launched in the 1960s, ARG researchers have sought to increase its impact by developing a more robust and relevant tool with which to look at the nation’s alcohol consumption.
 At the same time, the survey has evolved to reflect changes in our society, our population, and how we communicate with each other.
-Over the years, a substantial number of NAS-affiliated independent grants have used NAS and additional data to focus on nationally-salient eme…[Read more]
+Over the years, a substantial number of NAS-affiliated independent grants have used NAS and additional data to focus on nationally-salien…[Read more]

 Each year, one in five U.S. adults -- an estimated 53 million people -- experience harm because of someone else’s drinking, according to new research in the Journal of Studies on Alcohol and Drugs.
 Similar to how policymakers have addressed the effects of secondhand smoke over the last two decades, society needs to combat the secondhand effects of drinking, the authors state, calling alcohol’s harm to others “a significant public health issue.”
 According to the study -- an analys…[Read more]